 Some children may choose to voice concerns and ask questions and others may prefer not to.
-A trust box is available in all classes in order to enable children to ask questions/share anxieties or concerns they may not feel confident to voice as part of a group or whole class.
-Pupils are empowered to write their name on the Learning Mentor's board should they wish to speak to her on an individual or small group basis.
+A worry box is available in all classes in order to enable children to ask questions/share anxieties or concerns they may not feel confident to voice as part of a group or whole class.

-9. Special Educational Needs
+10. Special Educational Needs